 Food scraps are placed into the kitchen caddy lined with a compostable bag and every 2 - 3 days simply tie the bag and put in the green lid bin.

 To request a delivery of compostable bags or to a replacement kitchen caddy, please complete the online application form.

-City of PAE residents can collect a roll of 75 compostable bags from the City of PAE Libraries and Civic Centre during opening hours.
+City of PAE residents can collect a roll of 75 compostable bags and a kitchen caddy from the City of PAE Libraries and Civic Centre during opening hours.

 Food that can go into the organics bin includes:

 - Dairy goods including cheese, cream and yoghurt

 - Fruit and Vegetables- Peelings, fruit including citrus and vegetable scraps